 It so happens, just a year after Brittanee vanished, Taylor's father, Shaun, was actually arrested for allegedly trying to abduct another young woman in the same location Brittanee vanished.

-But, the charges were dismissed, because he had an alibi, and his son also claims to have an alibi the day Brittanee disappeared."Da'Shaun has the ability to get himself out of 10 to life if he could provide information, and he just doesn't have any information to provide," said Mark Peper, Taylor's attorney.
+But, the charges were dismissed, because he had an alibi, and his son also claims to have an alibi the day Brittanee disappeared.

 The FBI has charged Taylor in an unrelated armed robbery, and his attorney said he has an incentive to tell all he knows about Brittanee's case.